Chase Rogers

 3. Using our phone number API

 With our Voice and Phone Number API, you can look up numbers available for purchase.
-With a few lines of code, you can get a list of countries and cities where local, national, or toll-free numbers are available and directly purchase numbers you need.
+With a few lines of code, you can get a list of countries and cities where local, national, or toll-free numbers are available and directly purchase the numbers you need.

 4. Change your forward-to number